maoe/funky/README.markdown

 funky
 ==============

-Miscellaneous macros for keyword parameter handling in Clojure
+Miscellaneous macros for keyword parameter (with optional params) handling in Clojure

 Installation
 -------------